top of page

 Legal representation can make a significant difference.
 An experienced unemployment appeal lawyer understands the process and can help you avoid costly mistakes.
 At Greschler Unemployment Law Representation PLLC, we guide clients through appeals, ensuring their rights are protected.

-Examples of Potyential Withdrawal Risks
+Examples of Potential Withdrawal Risks

 Consider a claimant who was told by a workforce center staff member to withdraw their appeal to "start fresh."
 Trusting this advice, the claimant withdrew but later found out that their benefits stopped immediately.
 When they tried to reinstate the appeal, the senior hearing officer denied the request because the withdrawal was not due to extraordinary circumstances.